 OpenSciEd is an innovative nonprofit organization that brings together world-class curriculum developers, state science administrators, teachers, and philanthropic organizations to create free, high quality, NGSS-aligned science instructional materials and outstanding professional learning experiences.
 Designed for how students learn science best, OpenSciEd curriculum and professional learning experiences create classrooms with inspired educators and motivated learners.
 One classroom at a time, OpenSciEd is proving that when given the opportunity to experience high quality curriculum, all students can excel in science.

-OpenSciEd was launched to address the demand for high-quality, open-source, full-course science instructional materials, as well as to support the implementation of these science instructional units.
-OpenSciEd seeks to ensure any science teacher anywhere can access and download freely available, high-quality, locally adaptable full-course materials.
+OpenSciEd was developed through collaboration between science educators, curriculum developers, science content experts, and researchers to improve the supply of and address demand for high-quality, open-source, NGSS-aligned, full-course science instructional materials, as well as to support the implementation of these science instructional units.

 Absolutely!
 OpenSciEd works with classroom educators, state science leaders, experienced science curriculum developers, individual school districts, Achieve, and the science education community to create and pilot robust, research-based, open-source science instructional materials that are designed for A Framework for K-12 Science Education and the Next Generation Science Standards.

 OpenSciEd believes it is essential that teachers and leaders are actively involved in the design, development, and enactment of instructional materials.
 The inclusion of all these voices helps shape the materials to focus on the science learning needs of today’s students.

 Ten partner states volunteered to join this effort and are involved through their state departments of education, collaborations of multiple districts, or regional education agencies working with specific schools.
 The partner states are California, Iowa, Louisiana, Massachusetts, Michigan, New Mexico, New Jersey, Oklahoma, Rhode Island, and Washington.